Tā mātou mahi

 Download

-Total value of Pipeline projects with funding or funding source confirmed is $107.9 billion
+Total value of Pipeline initiatives with a funding source confirmed is $125 billion

-The Pipeline includes projects and initiatives at various stages of planning and commitment.
-In December 2024 the Pipeline included information on over 7,600 infrastructure projects underway and in planning for 147 infrastructure providers.
+The Pipeline includes project and programme initiatives at various stages of planning and commitment.
+In June 2025 the Pipeline included information on over 9,200 infrastructure initiatives underway and in planning for 133 infrastructure providers.

-Figure 1 highlights the funding status for projects in the Pipeline by value and project count.
+Figure 1 highlights the funding status for initiatives in the Pipeline by value and initiative count.
+It’s encouraging to see improving transparency of maintenance programmes as well as initiatives in the early planning stages which are yet to secure funding.

 Figure 1